 All proteins consist of amino acids, which are characterized based on their structure.
-The combined amino acids form the building blocks of your body’s tissues.
-There are three naturally occurring branched-chain amino acids in humans: leucine, isoleucine, and valine.
+All of the different amino acids form the building blocks of your body’s tissues.
+Of the 20 different types, three are considered branched-chain amino acids: leucine, isoleucine, and valine.

 BCAAs are essential amino acids, which means our bodies cannot create them on their own.
 They play a vital role in general wellness and a unique role in muscle tissue.
 In fact, they make up 35% of all the essential amino acids in muscle protein.

 Unlike other amino acids that are broken down in the liver, BCAAs pass directly into the tissues — muscle included.
 As such, they contribute to energy metabolism during exercise.

 Now that we’ve covered some of the basics, we’re sharing fifteen benefits of BCAAs and how supplementing with them can positively impact your well-being.

 1. Increased Muscle Growth and Strength

 One of the most common uses of BCAAs is to build muscle and increase muscle growth.
 BCAAs make up about one-third of muscle protein and play a vital role in muscle growth and maintenance.